 I wish I had saved the letter.

-A Trappist monk from the Abbey of the Genesee sent a letter to me while I was in the college seminary.
+A now-deceased Trappist monk from the Abbey of the Genesee sent a letter to me while I was in the college seminary.
 It was a time in my life when I was seeking some serious direction and advice.
 I was a bit disillusioned with things that were going on in the seminary and with the moral character of some of my fellow seminarians.
 I was also disappointed with some professors and their actions.
 Needless to say, even in a place where men were preparing to be priests, things were far from perfect.
 The seminary situation proved to be a real testing ground for my vocation.

 Unfortunately, I learned from an early time in my training that not everyone played by the rules and did what they were supposed to do.
 I knew very well that I was an imperfect sinner as well.
 (Regrettably, I still am.)
 However, I was trying as best I could—albeit imperfectly—to model my life and behavior after the pattern of Jesus Christ and His teachings.